 Colour: Colour will draw the viewer in and keep the attention for longer.
 Exciting colours add depth and excitement to the overall image.

 Texture: Texture adds interest, creates confusion and intrigue.
 You can break up the image with contrasting textures and make your audience question what they see.
 Include textures that make your audience want to reach out and touch.

-5. Emphasis on the texture: More than likely, you will have been drawn to a particular object or subject to photograph, due to its interesting or unique textures.
+More than likely, you will have been drawn to a particular object or subject to photograph, due to its interesting or unique textures.
 Texture will add excitement to your image.
 Experiment with textures; find contrasting textures, layer them up and see what interesting creations you can come up with.

-7. Repeat. repeat. repeat: Look for repetitive patterns that work together and add emphasis to other areas (such as texture or colour).
+Look for repetitive patterns that work together and add emphasis to other areas (such as texture or colour).
 Abstract patterns make for great shots.

-10. Through the looking glass: why not try shooting an object through another object?
+Why not try shooting an object through another object?
 For example taking a photo of an orange through a glass tumbler?
 The glass may add an interesting distortion to the appearance of the orange, providing you with an unusual abstract take on an every day object.
 You can use this same method for all kinds of different objects; simply use the first object (glass) as a type of filter to alter the appearance of the other object or subject.
 It’s that simple!!